Azure-Samples/active-directory-dotnet-daemon/README.md

 1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the TodoListService app.
 For instance use `https://<your_tenant_name>/TodoListService`, where `<your_tenant_name>` is the name of your Azure AD tenant.
 1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService project (by default `https://localhost:44321/`).

 **NOTE:** The TodoListService's `ida:Audience` and TodoListDaemon's `todo:TodoListResourceId` app key values must not only match the App ID URI you configured, but they must also match each other exactly.
-This includes case.
+This mach includes casing.
 Otherwise calls to the TodoListService /api/todolist endpoint will fail with "Error: unauthorized".

 ### Step 4: Run the sample